Tantallon Castle: Construction

 Tantallon is a unique construction within Scotland, the defences comprising only a single large wall securing a coastal promontory.
 The south-east, north-east, and north-west approaches are naturally defended by steep sea cliffs and were only ever protected by relatively small defensive walls.
 To the southwest, a massive curtain wall blocks off the end of the promontory, which forms the inner courtyard.
-The curtain wall is built of the local red sandstone and has a tower at either end and a heavily fortified gatehouse in the centre, all of which provided residential accommodation.
+The curtain wall is built of the local red sandstone and has a tower at each end and a heavily fortified gatehouse in the centre, all of which provided residential accommodation.
 A north range of buildings, containing a hall, completed the main part of the castle, enclosing a courtyard around 70 by 44 m.
 In total, the buildings of the castle provided around 1100 m2 of accommodation.

 In its form, Tantallon follows on from the 12th-century castles of Bothwell and Kildrummy, as a castle of enceinte, or curtain wall castle.
 It was the last of this type to be built in Scotland, as the smaller tower house was becoming increasingly popular.
 For example, Threave Castle, built at around the same time by Earl William's cousin Archibald the Grim, is a much more modest tower.
 There are also similarities between Tantallon and "courtyard" castles, such as Doune, which also dates from the late 14th century, and is entered via a passage beneath a strong keep tower.